yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 The focus here is on the built-in solver [BMIBNB](/solver/bmibnb).
 The solver is fairly robust on small problems and is probably the most general nonlinear global solver available, albeit not the fastest.
 External global solvers interfaced can be found [here](/tags/#global-solver)

-The [BMIBNB](/solver/bmibnb) solver is based on a simple spatial branch & bound strategy, using McCormick's convex envelopes for bounding bilinear terms, and general convex envelope approximations for other nonlinear operators.
-LP-based bound tightening is (optionally) applied iteratively to improve variable bounds together with many additional techniques to, e.g., exploit complementary constraints, extract bounds from quadratic constraints and objective bounds, exploiting inverse functions etc. See the tutorial [envelope approximation](/tutorial/envelopesinbmibnb) for some of the details.
+The [BMIBNB](/solver/bmibnb) solver is based on a simple spatial branch & bound strategy using convex envelope approximations for nonlinear operators.
+LP-based bound tightening is (optionally) applied iteratively to improve variable bounds together with a large array of additional techniques to, e.g., exploit complementary constraints, extract bounds from quadratic constraints and objective bounds, exploiting inverse functions, strengthening using semidefinite relaxations etc. See the tutorial [envelope approximation](/tutorial/envelopesinbmibnb) for some of the details.

-Relaxed problems are solved using either an [LP solver](/tags/#linear-programming-solver), [QP solver](/tags/#quadratic-programming-solver), [SOCP solver](/tags/#second-order-cone-programming-solver), or [SDP solver](/tags/#semidefinite-programming-solver) solver, depending on the problem and what solvers you have available, while upper bounds are found using a [local nonlinear solver](/tags/#nonlinear-programming-solver) such as [FMINCON](/solver/fmincon),  [SNOPT](/solver/snopt) and [IPOPT](/solver/ipopt).
+Relaxed problems are solved using either an [LP solver](/tags/#linear-programming-solver), [QP solver](/tags/#quadratic-programming-solver), [SOCP solver](/tags/#second-order-cone-programming-solver), or [SDP solver](/tags/#semidefinite-programming-solver) solver, depending on the problem and what solvers you have available, while upper bounds are found using a [local nonlinear solver](/tags/#nonlinear-programming-solver) such as [FMINCON](/solver/fmincon),  [SNOPT](/solver/snopt) or [IPOPT](/solver/ipopt).

 ### Nonconvex quadratic programming
 The first example is a problem with a concave quadratic constraint (this is the example addressed in the [moment relaxation tutorial](/tutorial/momentrelaxations)).
 Three different optimization problems are solved during the branching: Upper bounds using a local nonlinear solver **'bmibnb.uppersolver'**, lower bounds with **'bmibnb.lowersolver'** and bound tightening using a linear programming solver **'bmibnb.lpsolver'**.
+All these solvers are selected automatically, but you can change them of course.

 ````matlab
 clear all